thin-edge/thin-edge.io/docs/src/start/software-management.md

     You can find them in /etc/tedge/sm-plugins.
     As of now there is only one (apt) plugin is supported.

-## Enable software management feature

-Find more information about [how to install and enable software management.](../operate/installation/install_and_enable_software_management.md)

 ## Managing the device software **repository** on Cumulocity cloud

 Managing the software packages installed on the devices from your Cumulocity tenant is a two steps operation.